Kim Yoon-ok

-Kim Yoon-ok (Korean: 김윤옥; born March 26, 1947) is a South Korean academic administrator who was the First Lady of the Republic of Korea.
+Kim Yoon-ok (Korean: 김윤옥; born March 26, 1947) is a South Korean academic administrator who served as the First Lady of the South Korea from 2008 to 2013 as the wife of president Lee Myung-bak.

 Early life and career

 Kim graduated from Daegu Girls' High School in 1966 and went on to attend Ewha Womans University, where she graduated in 1970 with a Bachelor of Arts in Health Education and Management.
 She married Lee Myung-bak on December 19, 1970, with whom she has a son and three daughters.
 Her family runs a construction company in Daegu.

 The family lived in Gahoedong prior to her husband's inauguration.

 In 1995, she completed the 1st Advanced Leadership Program for Women at her alma mater.
 In 1996, she completed the 7th Women's Top Management Program at Yonsei University.
 In 2001, she completed the Leadership Program of the Women's Academy at Sookmyung Women's University.

 In 2011, she became the President of the Alumni Association of the Women's Top Management Program at Yonsei University.